GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 ## Summary

 * This post outlines APIs and concepts from the [Privacy Sandbox](https://www.chromium.org/Home/chromium-privacy/privacy-sandbox) proposals.
-* The proposals are inviting feedback from the community, particularly from those in the advertising space (publishers, advertisers, and ad tech companies), to suggest missing use cases and share information about how to support your business use cases.
+* The proposal authors are inviting feedback from the community, particularly from those in the advertising space (publishers, advertisers, and ad tech companies), to suggest missing use cases and share information about how to support your business use cases.
 * You can comment on the proposals by filing issues on [the repositories linked to below](#proposals).
 * There's a [glossary](#glossary) for the proposals at the end of this post.